1976 Summer Olympics: Opening ceremony

 Following an air show by the Canadian Forces Air Command's Snowbirds aerobatic flight demonstration squadron in the sunny skies above the stadium, the ceremony officially began at 3:00 pm with a trumpet fanfare and the arrival of Elizabeth II, as Queen of Canada.
 The Queen was accompanied by Michael Morris, Lord Killanin, President of the International Olympic Committee, and was greeted to an orchestral rendition of 'O Canada', an arrangement that would be used for many years in schools across the country, as well as in the daily sign-off of TV broadcasts in the country.

 The Queen entered the Royal Box with her consort, Prince Philip, Duke of Edinburgh, and her son, Prince Andrew.
-(Her daughter, Princess Anne, was an equestrian competing at Great Britain equestrian team.
+(Her daughter, Princess Anne, was competing as a member of Great Britain's equestrian team.
 Prince Philip was also president of the International Equestrian Federation (FEI) at the time of the 1976 Summer Olympics.)
 She joined a number of Canadian and Olympic dignitaries, including: Jules Léger, Governor General of Canada, and his wife, Gabrielle; Prime Minister Pierre Trudeau and wife, Margaret; Robert Bourassa, Premier of the province of Quebec; Roger Rousseau, chief of the Montreal Olympic Organizing Committee (COJOM); Sheila Dunlop, Lady Killanin, wife of the IOC President; Mayor of Montreal, Jean Drapeau, and his wife, Marie-Claire.

 The parade of athletes began moments later with the arrival of the Greek team, and concluded with the entrance of the Canadian team.
-All other teams entered the stadium according to French alphabetical order (as the host city main language).
+All other teams entered the stadium according to French alphabetical order (as the host city's main language).
 The ceremony was marked by the adorning of Israel's flag with a black mourning ribbon, in memory of the eleven athletes and coaches killed by Palestinian terrorists at the previous Summer Olympic Games in Munich four years earlier.
 Although most would eventually boycott the Games in the days to follow, a number of African delegations did march in the parade.
 Much of the music performed for the parade was arranged by Victor Vogel and was inspired by late Quebecois composer André Mathieu.

-Immediately following the parade, a troupe of 80 women dancers dressed in white (representing the 80th anniversary of the revival of the Olympic Games) performed a brief dance in the outline of the Olympic rings.
+Immediately following the parade, a troupe of 80 female dancers dressed in white (representing the 80th anniversary of the revival of the Olympic Games) performed a brief dance in the outline of the Olympic rings.
 Following that came the official speeches, first by Roger Rousseau, head of the Montreal Olympic organizing committee, and Lord Killanin.
 Her Majesty was then invited to proclaim the Games open, which she did, first in French, then in English.